 The project is located in an urbanized area.
 Development already exists on the subject site.
 The proposed development, as conditioned, is consistent with the Chapter 3 policies of the Coastal Act.
-Conditions imposed are: 1) an assumption-of-risk agreement and 2) a prohibition of future shoreline protective devices.
+Conditions imposed are: 1) an assumption-of-risk agreement, 2) a prohibition of future shoreline protective devices and 3) a future improvements deed restriction.
 There are no feasible alternatives or mitigation measures available which will lessen any significant adverse impact the activity would have on the environment.
 Therefore, the Commission finds that the proposed project is consistent with CEQA and the policies of the Coastal Act.